qavajs/qavajs.github.io/versioned_docs/version-2x/intro.md

 [Page object guide](./Guides/page-object.mdx)

 ### Override memory values
-In case if tests need to be run with updated memory value they can be passed via CLI (e.g run scenarios on some other url) It can be done by passing `--memory-values` parameter which is JSON with params that need to be overridden.
+In case tests need to be run with an updated memory value, they can be passed via CLI (e.g, run scenarios on some other URL) It can be done by passing `--memory-values` parameter, which is JSON with params that need to be overridden.
-For instance, to override `$url` value:
+For instance, to override the `$url` value:

 ```bash
 npx qavajs run --config config.ts --memory-values '{"url": "https://github.com"}'
 ```

 ### Pass CLI params to workers
-All params that you passed to qavajs cli will be available in `CLI_ARGV` environment variable in all child workers.
+All params that you passed to the qavajs CLI will be available in the `CLI_ARGV` environment variable in all child workers.

 ### Memory value parameter type
-`value` parameter type provides API to access memory
+The `value` parameter type provides an API to access memory

 ```typescript
 When('Read memory {value}', async function(memoryValue) {